 Lately I’ve been brainstorming ideas for plots and characters and I finally devised a quality story line that I can put my heart and mind into, here is a ‘dense sample’ of the opening.

 I sensed a turbulent essence the moment I arrived into town, the endemic aura was too strong to neglect.
 The extreme heat and dense air pounded my face relentlessly.
-I looked up at the sky and it was coated in orange, layered with undertones of black, red, and yellow.
+I looked up at the sky and it was coated in orange, layered with undertones of red, and yellow.
 It was like a mushroom cloud radiating through the sky, disposing of all the blue in its way as it took over.
 In that moment everything seemed unnatural, like something extraordinarily terrifying was about to take place.
-For a moment I debated turning back around and getting far away from this place, but as an atheist I have little faith in anything.
+For a moment I debated turning back around and getting far away from this place.
 I convinced myself to disregard that feeling because of how far fetched that idea seemed.
 Little did I know that disregarding this warning would be the biggest mistake of my life.

 Leave me like ashes in your fire pit